MetaMask/metamask-docs/docs/guide/snaps-development-guide.md

 MetaMask also maintains tools to help developers build, debug, and maintain snaps:

-- [Template Snap](https://github.com/MetaMask/template-snap-monorepo) - A template that includes TypeScript/React and vanilla JS options and a CLI for building, packaging, and deploying your snap and a companion dapp
+- [Template Snap](https://github.com/MetaMask/template-snap-monorepo) - A template that includes TypeScript/React and vanilla JS options and a CLI for building, packaging, and deploying your snap and a companion Dapp
 - [Snaps Truffle Box](https://trufflesuite.com/boxes/metamask-snap-box/) - A template that combines the TypeScript template snap and Truffle so you can easily test snaps that use smart contracts with Ganache
-- [Test Snaps](https://github.com/MetaMask/test-snaps) - A collection of test snaps and a dapp for evaluating them
+- [Test Snaps](https://github.com/MetaMask/test-snaps) - A collection of test snaps and a Dapp for evaluating them

 Finally, if you need help, you can ask for help on our [discussion board](https://github.com/MetaMask/snaps-monorepo/discussions), and if you encounter any issues, please open an issue in our [issue tracker](https://github.com/MetaMask/snaps-monorepo/issues).